These are frequently asked questions and answers about Greenfoot.

 The group policy settings on Windows can restrict which drives/folders are shown in the standard Windows "save" (or "save as") and "open" dialog windows.
 They do not, in any other way, restrict the ability of programs being run by users to modify files in directories for which they otherwise have appropriate permission.
 This means that, in general, relying on these group policy settings to restrict access to particular drives/folders/files is a bad idea, although it seems that some schools do use such group policy settings (hopefully) as an additional, rather than primary, security measure.

-Greenfoot uses Java's built-in file chooser dialog, which does not respect the group policy settings.
-It would be difficult, from an implementation point of view, to make Greenfoot use the native Windows dialog, since Greenfoot is a Java program which is intended to be portable to multiple operating systems and in general it is not perfectly straightforward to access native APIs from a Java program.
+Greenfoot uses Java's built-in file chooser dialog, which does not respect the group policy settings (Note, as of Greenfoot 3.5.0, this is no longer true and the Greenfoot file chooser dialogs should respect group policy settings).
 However, even if Greenfoot were to use the native Windows file chooser dialog (or otherwise somehow respect the group policy settings), this would not by itself prevent students using Greenfoot from accessing files outside their own area, since it would be straightforward for them to write and run a Java program (from within Greenfoot) that did exactly that.
 Indeed, they could quite simply invoke the Java file chooser from within their own program.

 This problem is not unique to Greenfoot - any programming environment for a non-trivial programming language is likely to give its users the ability to access files and even execute programs programmatically in such a way that does not respect any group policy settings.